BriianPowell/dotfiles/README.md

 # .dotfiles

-My set of config files
+My set of config files adapted from @dudeofawesome